ondrovic/ollama-git-commit/README.md

 ## 🚦 Continuous Integration & Automated Publishing

-This project uses **GitHub Actions** for automated testing and NPM publishing:
+This project uses **GitHub Actions** for automated testing and NPM publishing with robust dependency management and cross-platform compatibility:

 ### Automated Testing

 - The test workflow is defined in `.github/workflows/test.yml`
 - All branches are tested automatically on push and pull requests
 - Tests are run using [Bun](https://bun.sh/) for fast execution
+- **Cross-platform compatibility**: Tests work on Windows, macOS, and Linux
+- **Dependency management**: Robust handling of package dependencies with fallback strategies
-- Comprehensive test coverage for all features including context providers and embeddings
+- **Comprehensive test coverage** for all features including context providers and embeddings
+- **Isolated testing**: All tests use mocks to avoid real external calls (API, filesystem, git commands)

 ### Automated NPM Publishing